The Most Vital Piece of Knowledge for Any Pet Care Business

 How Else Can We Detect Stress Levels or Levels of Happiness in Dogs?

-The fact is, without an intimate knowledge of canine behavior and most up-to-date, scientific force free training, continuing education in ethology, behavioral ecology, psychology, cognitive ethology, dog training, evolution, physiology, neurobiology, sociology, learning theory and animal husbandry one should not be in the pet service industry.
-We must learn to ask pet care providers the right questions and to not accept vague, ambiguous or abstract answers.
-Take note of any red flags and incongruity of the dogs condition vs. what the establishment states.
+The fact is, without an intimate knowledge of canine behavior and most up-to-date, scientific force-free training, continuing education in ethology, behavioral ecology, psychology, cognitive ethology, dog training, evolution, physiology, neurobiology, sociology, learning theory and animal husbandry one should not be in the pet service industry.
+We must learn to ask pet care providers the right questions and not to accept vague, ambiguous or abstract answers.
+Take note of any red flags and inconsistency of the dog’s condition vs. what the establishment states.
 Dog’s don’t lie, people do.
-The dog and cat industry needs trust, accountability, professionalism, education, licensing and regulation.
-These may not be panaceas but they have proven effective at helping our other industries that we rely on so much for our human family’s health, so why should it be any different for our dogs and other pet family members?
+The dog and cat industry need trust, accountability, professionalism, education, licensing and regulation.
+These may not be panaceas, but they have proven effective at helping the other industries that we rely on so much for our human family’s health, so why should it be any different for our dogs and other pet family members?
 Please share your thoughts below.

 Love Fun Paw Care and want to go steady?